Changing Your Career

-It’s no surprise that traditional learning isn’t for everyone; it might not suit your learning style, and it can be expensive and draining on your time.
+It’s no surprise that traditional learning isn’t for everyone; it might not suit your learning style, and it can be draining on your time.
 University degree content is often out of date, and curriculum decisions can take years before they’re put into action.
-If you’re changing your career then you want a course that’s industry aligned; when you graduate you want to be prepared to walk into a job.
+If you’re changing your career then you want a course that’s industry-aligned; when you graduate you want to be prepared to walk into a job.

-We launched our industry driven university accredited Diploma in Software Development for career changers.
-It’s a flexible, online programme with one on one mentorship from industry practicing software developers, so students can learn from anywhere in the world.
-You can be an industry ready software developer in just 9 months if you study part-time and 3 months if you study full-time.
+Our university credit rated Diploma in Software Development is perfect for career changers.
+It’s a flexible, online programme with one on one mentorship from industry practising software developers, so students can learn from anywhere in the world.

 If you’re interested in a career in tech then get in touch with us.